Legal

 Some key nuances

-First and foremost, of course, it must still be proven that the auxiliary person has actually committed a foul that has caused damage to the principal's co-contractor.
+First and foremost, of course, it must still be proven that the auxiliary person himself has actually committed a foul that has caused damage to the principal's co-contractor.

 It is also important to note that the provisions of Book 6 are, in principle, of supplementary law: the contracting parties can therefore deviate from them contractually, for example by stipulating that a co-contracting party shall refrain from bringing non-contractual liability claims against the auxiliary persons of its contractual partner (i.e. the principal).